Coldog2333/Coldog2333.github.io/_pages/about.md

 Any collaboration or discussion is welcome!

 # 🔥 News
+- *2023.05*: [SuperDialseg](https://github.com/Coldog2333/SuperDialseg) is publicly available.
+You can segment your dialogues in two lines.
 - *2023.05*:  <img src="https://pic1.zhimg.com/80/v2-1ee42194de58b62f929d5abccfbde184_1440w.webp" width = "20" height = "20" alt="图片名称" align=center /> A paper was rejected by ACL 2023.
 - *2023.04*: 🎉 D1->D2.